cpwilson-dev/asteroids/README.md

-# Asteroids
+# 🪐 Asteroids Clone

-Rebuilding the classic arcade game, Asteroids.
+A simple clone of the classic arcade game Asteroids, written in Python using the pygame library.

+## 🎮 Features
+- Player-controlled spaceship with rotation and thrust
+- Asteroid generation and destruction
+- Bullet shooting and collision detection
+- Score tracking and lives